microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 The partner should provide detailed explanations for one or more customer reference stories that clearly demonstrate Modernizing with Java.

-* The partner should have sufficient staff with skills or certifications for Modernizing with Java.
+* The partner should have sufficient staff with skills or certifications for Modernizing with Java
 * The partner’s staff should understand and leverage best practices as well as guidance and principles described in the Application Architecture Center, Azure Well-Architected Framework, and Cloud Adoption Framework
 * The partner's staff should understand and leverage App and Data Migration Tools (Ex.
 Azure Migrate, App Service Migration Assistant, Data Migration Assistant)